GladistonXD/IDM-Is-Corrupt/README.md

 ## ✅ 5.
 Running

 Now just run the generated `.exe`.\
-The .exe will run in the background, only visible in the task manager, I recommend putting it in the Windows startupl.
+The .exe will run in the background, only visible in the task manager, I recommend putting it in the Windows startup.